 Kansas History - Editorial policy and style guide

-Kansas History Kansas History is published quarterly by the Kansas Historical Foundation and the Chapman Center for Rural Studies at Kansas State University and contains scholarly articles, edited documents, and other materials that contribute to an understanding of the history, prehistory, and cultural heritage of Kansas and the Central Plains.
+Kansas History is published quarterly by the Kansas Historical Foundation and the Department of History at Kansas State University and contains scholarly articles, edited documents, and other materials that contribute to an understanding of the history, prehistory, and cultural heritage of Kansas and the Central Plains.
 Political, social, intellectual, cultural, economic, and institutional histories are welcome, as are biographical and historiographical interpretations and studies of archeology, the built environment, and material culture.
 Articles emphasizing visual documentation, exceptional reminiscences, and autobiographical writings also are considered for publication.
 Genealogical studies generally are not accepted.

 If a manuscript is accepted for publication, the author will work with the editors to produce a final draft.
 The editors, of course, reserve the right to make changes in the article but will consult with the author regarding such throughout the editing process.
 After reviewing the final edited version of the manuscript, the author will be required to sign a copyright transfer agreement.
 The copyright agreement, which allows the Kansas Historical Foundation to copyright each journal issue, will be sent to the author several weeks prior to the scheduled publication date; refusal to sign the release rescinds the Foundation’s acceptance of the manuscript.